wp-plugins/bebetter-social-icons/readme.txt

 5. Go to Settings > BB Social Icons and start playing with the configurations.

 == ChangeLog ==

+= Version 2.4 =
+* Used php 5.4 array literals and broke site in old servers

 = Version 2.3 =
 * Added skype as an allowed protocol for links